 It’s particularly important for people with celiac disease to avoid exposure to gluten.

 These tips can help you prevent cross-contamination in your own food preparations at home and avoid gluten-containing food when you eat out:

 - Store gluten-free and gluten-containing foods in different places.

-- Keep cooking surfaces and food storage areas clean.
+- Keep cooking surfaces and food storage areas clean and sanitized.

 - Wash dishes and cooking equipment thoroughly.

 - Read restaurant menus online ahead of time, if possible, to be sure there are options for you.

 - Eat out early or late when a restaurant is less busy and better able to address your needs.

 Gluten-free recipes can have the same nutritional value and great taste as traditional recipes.
 Don't hesitate to explore gluten-free foods.
 In some cases, gluten-free recipes can have added benefits, such as increased fiber and protein.